michelene/GA_nostal-dja/readme.md

 | Decade | Display detail |
 | Decade | Edit detail |

-## Bonus

-Bonuses are described after the requirements, if included.
-They should be worked on **only after** passing requirements.

-Less experienced students should be able to complete the base requirements in the alloted time for labs and in around 2 hours for homework; more experienced students should be to complete the bonus.

-Sometimes, we ask questions that promote thinking critically about code.

 ## Plagiarism

 Take a moment to refamiliarize yourself with the [Plagiarism policy](https://git.generalassemb.ly/DC-WDI/Administrative/blob/master/plagiarism.md).
 Plagiarized work will not be accepted.